John Finnis: Prudence

-Moral Choices
+Moral choices

 By choosing not to become a murderer, Socrates shaped the World in the way he thought best - that it is better to suffer wrong than do it.
 Any attempt to justify Socrates's choice through looking at foreseeable consequences (consequentialism), or by commensurating good with bad (utilitarianism), or by comparing values with 'disvalues' (proportionalism), fail, as they would all conclude that two murders is worse than one.
 Kantian arguments also fail because they are concerned with the avoidance of internal contradiction through universalization.
 But logic cannot explain moral choices, which concern who one wants to be or become.
 Neither can Kant's claim that 'nature's end' should be respected, since by nature he meant the natural sciences.
-Finnis notes that Aquinas never sought to resolve moral problems on proportionalist arguments such as the notion of "choosing the lesser evil"; yet, Kant in his 'casuistical questions' falls into both intuitinism and consequentialism "like nothing so much as late twentieth-century academic ethics".
-Finnis claims that utilitarianism appeals to sub-rational desires (happinesss, desire, sensible impulse, sensous motives...).
+Finnis notes that Aquinas never sought to resolve moral problems on proportionalist arguments such as the notion of "choosing the lesser evil"; yet, Kant in his 'casuistical questions' falls into both intuitionism and consequentialism "like nothing so much as late twentieth-century academic ethics".
+Finnis claims that utilitarianism appeals to sub-rational desires (happiness, desire, sensible impulse, sensous motives...).
 Moreover, utilitarianism is not undermined by pluralism, since pluralism is neither concerned with truth or attention to evidence or insight, but rather with opinions - thereby resorting to lust, terror, self-preference or inertia as the basis for decision-making.